Loading...

 Compliance Review

-If SECU finds that UNDP was not in compliance with its policies, the UNDP administrator will make a decision as to what steps UNDP will take to bring the project or programme into compliance.
+If SECU finds that UNDP was not in compliance with its policies, the UNDP administrator will make a decision as to what steps UNDP will take to bring the project or programme into compliance and/or to address the harm to complainants or other affected persons.
+Those actions will usually be formalized in a Management Action Plan.

 SECU will keep the case open and monitor the remedial measures taken by UNDP.
-While SECU does not have enforcement powers, it will follow up on the implementation of its recommendations and track whether UNDP has taken the necessary steps to address the harm or policy failures identified.
+While SECU does not have enforcement powers, it will follow up on the implementation of the actions the UNDP Administrator has committed to.

-SECU closes a case once it considers its review and any necessary follow-up to be complete.
+SECU closes a case once it considers UNDP's follow-up actions to be complete.

 Comparison to best practice